ether/etherpad-lite/doc/api/embed_parameters.md

 Focuses pad at specific line number and places caret at beginning of this line Special note: Is not a URL parameter but instead of a Hash value

+## focusOnEditor
+ * Boolean

+Default: true

+If true, focus on the editor upon initial page load.
+Set this to false if the pad is embedded in an iframe adjacent to other editable content that should retain focus.